funfunvietnam/funfunvietnam.github.io/_vietnamese/vocabulary-the-usage-of-ma.md

 ---
 layout: vietnamese
 title: The Usage of " mà "
-date: 2019-02-02T13:07:48.349Z
+date: 2019-02-02
-keywords: Vietnamese vocabulary for the usage of mà
+keywords: Vietnamese vocabulary for the usage of mà.
-description: Vietnamese vocabulary for the usage of mà
+description: Vietnamese vocabulary for the usage of mà.
 comments: true
 categories: [vocabulary, intermediate]
 ---